Persian War (horse)

-Persian War (1963–1984) was a British National Hunt horse and a three-time winner of the Champion Hurdle at Cheltenham.
-He is considered to have been one of the greatest hurdlers of all time.
-He won the Triumph Hurdle in 1967, before progressing to dominate the hurdling ranks for the next three years, including winning the Champion Hurdle three times, before the emergence of dual Champion Hurdle winner Bula.
-He was rated the best hurdler since Sir Ken in the 1950s, and described as “the ultimate champion” by trainer Colin Davis, and his career is considered to have heralded ‘a golden age’ of two-mile hurdling that saw outstanding champions Bula, Comedy Of Errors, Night Nurse, Monksfield and Sea Pigeon.
-However, many observers felt that Persian War could have accomplished even more if not for the interference of his owner Henry Alper, who employed six trainers to prepare the horse during his career and often targeted unsuitable races.
+Persian War (1963–1984) was a British-bred National Hunt horse and thrice winner of the Champion Hurdle at Cheltenham.
+He is considered one of the greatest hurdlers of all time.
+He won the Triumph Hurdle as a novice in 1967 before Champion Hurdle victories the next three years.
+He was rated the best hurdler since Sir Ken in the 1950s and described as “the ultimate champion” by trainer Colin Davis.
+Persian War's career was the start of ‘a golden age’ of two-mile hurdling in the 1970s.
+However, many observers felt that the horse could have accomplished even more if not for the interference of his owner Henry Alper, who employed six trainers to prepare him and often targeted unsuitable races.

 Background

 Persian War was bred by Jakie Astor (The Honourable John Jacob Astor), later Sir John Astor, and was a big bay gelding.
 His sire, Persian Gulf, was a son of Triple Crown winner Bahram and had won the Coronation Cup in 1944.
 His dam, Warning, was a big boned daughter of champion sire Chanteur (also the winner of the Coronation Cup), and had produced Escort, who finished fourth in the Derby for Jakie Astor.
 Warning was not a product of the Astor Studs (from which most of Jakie's mares derived) but had been purchased by Jakie.